-Priapism that required medical management was reported in a gelding after premedication with acepromazine (Taylor and Bolt 2011).
-However, the prevalence of penis prolapse after acepromazine administration was encountered in less than one in 10,000 cases and described to be transient with less than 1-6 h of duration and not requiring intervention in majority of cases (Driessen et al. 2011).
+Priapism that required medical management premedication reported gelding after with in a 2011).
+However, the acepromazine (Taylor and Bolt prevalence of penis prolapse after acepromazine administration was encountered in less than one in 10,000 cases and described to be transient with less than 1-6 h of duration and not requiring intervention in majority of cases (Driessen et al. 2011).